 One of my greatest loves is The Phantom of the Opera, especially the original novel by Gaston Leroux and the Andrew Lloyd Webber musical.
 My obsession with Phantom began in June of 2003, the first time I heard the Original London Cast CD of ALW’s musical.
 I fell in love instantly with both POTO and Michael Crawford, hence the name Sarah Crawford.
-At the point when I discovered the ALW musical, I was pretty clueless as far as other versions go.
+At the point when I discovered the musical, I was pretty clueless as far as other versions go.
 I had seen the Claude Rains movie (which I didn't care for much), and that was all.
 But now I read, watch, and collect everything Phantom that I can get my hands on.
-My favorite versions of Phantom are as follows: 1) Leroux, 2) Andrew Lloyd Webber Stage Version (including the marvelous 25th anniversary performance), 3) Phantom by Susan Kay, 4) Lon Chaney 1925/1929 Movie, 5) Charles Dance TV Mini Series, 6) the 80's cartoon version, and 7) Andrew Lloyd Webber 2004 Movie Version, with the other versions following thereafter in no particular order.
+My favorite versions of Phantom are as follows: 1) Leroux, 2) Andrew Lloyd Webber Stage Version, 3) Phantom by Susan Kay, 4) Lon Chaney 1925/1929 Movie, 5) Charles Dance TV Mini Series, 6) the 80's cartoon version, and 7) Andrew Lloyd Webber 2004 Movie Version, with the other versions following thereafter in no particular order.
 That addiction, however healthy or unhealthy it may be, is the reason I am here.

 My second and more recent fictional love is Harry Potter.
 I actually didn’t get sucked into the HP world until 2009 when my husband got me to watch the movies with him for the first time.
 I thought they were good, but didn’t love them like he did.
 Then we watched HBP in theaters.
 Neither of us could wait 2 years to find out how the series ended, so we borrowed the books from family, read them all, and fell in love with them.
 The rest is history.